Choose another writer in this calendar:

 Böll made his first trips with his wife to Ireland in 1954 and 1955.
 Throughout the 1960s and the 1970s, they stayed on Achill Island, were they bought a holoday cottage.
 Böll's Irisches Tagebuch (Irish Journal), which was mostly ignored in Ireland, came out in 1957.
 Later the people of Achill established a festival in his honor.
 When visiting St. Patrick's Cathedral, Böll observed: "Some people . . . must make a fortune in Ireland with plaster figures, but anger at the maker of this junk pales at the sight of those who pray in front of his products: the more highly colored, the better; the more sentimental, the better: "as lifelike as possible" (watch out, you who are praying, for life is not lifelike")."
 Annemarie Böll translated numerous Irish authors into German, including Brendan Behan, J. M. Synge, G. B. Shaw, Flann O'Brien and Tomás O'Crohan.

-The Clown (1963), written in a series of telephone calls, tells in first person about a young man who plays rather fool than takes his place in the post-war society.
+The Clown (1963), constructed around interior monologues and a series of telephone calls, tells in first person about a young man, Hans Schnier, who refuses to place in the post-war society, where former Nazis, like his mother, lived a normal life.
 In the short story 'The Laughter' Böll approached distorted human emotions through the character of laughter – a person who laughs for his profession.
 He laughs on records, on tape, in television programs, where ever he is needed.
 In the end he confesses: "So I laugh in many different ways, but my own laughter I have never heard." (from Eighteen Stories, 1966)

 Group Portrait With a Lady from 1971 was again formally innovative: it was composed from interviews and documents about Leni Pfeiffer, through whom the lives of some sixty other characters are depicted.
 Boll parodied fashionable documentary novels, but also used the idioms of Nazi bureaucracy.
 The narrator tries to reconstruct the life of Leni, the simultaneously saintly and sensuous heroine.
 "The female protagonist in the first section is a woman of forty-eight, German: she is five foot six inches tall, weights 133 pounds (in indoor clothing), i.e., only twelve to fourteen ounces below standard weight; her eyes are iridescent dark blue and black, her slightly greying hair, very thick and blonde, hangs loosely to her shoulders, sheathing her head like a helmet."
 Leni has survived a difficult childhood, a bad marriage, a forbidden love affair with a Soviet prisoner-of-war, the bombing of Cologne, and postwar series of losses.
 In the end his friends, social 'discards', organize a 'Help Leni Committee' to bail her out of bankruptcy and prevent her eviction.